Aortic Valve Stenosis: Treatment When You Have Other Heart ProblemsSkip to the navigation

 How are aortic stenosis and aortic regurgitation treated together?

 If you have aortic regurgitation in addition to aortic stenosis, replacing your aortic valve will fix both problems.
-Deciding when to have surgery might depend on which problem is more serious and if you have symptoms.
+Deciding when to have surgery might depend on which problem is more serious, how severe the problems are, and if you have symptoms.

 How are aortic stenosis and mitral valve problems treated together?